 How can I get the most out of coaching?

-Come prepared with honesty and curiosity.
+Come prepared with honesty, curiosity and openness to change.
+After all, “madness is doing the same thing and expecting different results”.
 Block time before and after sessions for reflection.
 Use real challenges as entry points for deeper work.

 What about confidentiality?

 Your trust is critical.
-Everything discussed remains confidential unless we mutually agree to share with stakeholders.
+Everything discussed remains confidential unless you agree to share.

 What is the typical commitment?